wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Giving Limited Access

-Instead of giving Tanzu Observability by Wavefront read-only access, you can give more limited access.
+Instead of giving global read-only access, you can give more limited access.

 The required permissions depend on the integration and on the service you want to monitor, as shown in the following table:
 <table>